 Effective October 14, 2014, pursuant to a business consulting agreement (the "Business Consulting Agreement"), Marlin Capital Investments, LLC ("Marlin Capital"), a company of which Michael Brauser, the Company's Executive Chairman prior to the Spin-off, owned 50% of and was one of two managers, held RSUs representing the right to receive 2,000,000 shares of the Company's common stock, for consulting services provided by Marlin Capital.
 These RSUs were to vest annually beginning from October 13, 2015 only if certain performance goals of the Company were met.
-The shares underlying such RSUs would not have been delivered until October 13, 2018, unless there was a change of control of the Company, termination of the agreement by the Company without cause, or termination of the agreement by Marlin Capital for good reason.
+The shares underlying such RSUs would not have been delivered until October 13, 2018, unless there was a change of control of the Company, termination of the agreement by Marlin Capital for good reason.
 The Company determined the performance goals were met as of December 31, 2015.
 On March 12, 2018, the Company terminated the Business Consulting Agreement.
 The unvested 500,000 shares were accelerated, and related share-based compensation expense of \$906,000 was recognized during the first quarter of 2018.